Year-end tax guide 2020/21

 Personal tax relief applies on pension contributions, although this may be restricted by the annual allowance or net relevant earnings.

-Provided you had a pension fund in any of the previous three tax years, it is possible to carry forward any unused allowances for those years.
+Provided you had a pension fund during a previous tax year (up to a maximum of three years), it is possible to carry forward any unused allowances for those years.

-If your total pension savings exceed the lifetime allowance of £1.055 million in 2019/20, you may be liable to tax when you draw benefits.
+If your total pension savings exceed the lifetime allowance of £1,073,100 in 2020/21, you may be liable to tax when you draw benefits.

-Consider making the most of 20% tax relief on pension contributions, this may be withdrawn soon.
+- Consider making the most of 20% tax relief on pension contributions – this might be withdrawn soon.

-If you are over 55, consider the potentially serious tax implications before accessing your pension early – and always seek advice before doing this.
+- If you are over 55, consider the potentially serious tax implications before accessing your pension early – and always seek advice before you do this.

-- Do you have unused allowances from previous tax years which expires soon and may be utilised?
+- Do you have unused allowances from previous tax years which will soon expire and could be utilised?

 - Should you pay more into your pension?